kinluek/serverless-controlled-batch-processing/README.md

 So as you can probably tell from above, my solution is to have a separate task pipeline made up of an SQS queue and Lambda handler function for each task group.

+If we rejig our example from above, it would now look like this:

+    -> [A, A, A, A, A, A, A, A, A] -> (2 * Lambda)
+    -> [B, B, B, B, B, B, B, B, B] -> (1 * Lambda)
+    -> [C, C, C, C, C, C, C, C, C] -> (2 * Lambda)

+    - process time of 1 second
+    - rate limit of 2/sec for A tasks
+    - rate limit of 1/sec for B tasks
+    - rate limit of 2/sec for C tasks

+Now each task group can be processed at their maximum throughput limit at a constant rate without having to keep track of the count.

 The problem here is that you now have to manage potentially 1000s of task pipelines, and this could get out of hand really quickly.